Thursday 30 April 2015

 26th Sunday in Ordinary Time Year B

-The problem that some of us may be facing is when we allow pride, ego, and especially jealousy, to take control of us When we allow jealousy to rear its ugly head, we become indifferent and blind to the importance and roles of others.
-We begin to think that whatever we do is most important, or that we are the greatest, and that our role is indispensable.
-When others seem to be doing the same thing as we are doing, we begin to feel irritated, threatened and insecure.
+The problem that some of us may be facing is when we allow pride, ego, and especially jealousy, to take control of us.
+When we allow jealousy to rear its ugly head, we become indifferent and blind to the importance and roles of others.
+We begin to think that whatever we do is the most important, or that we are the greatest, and that our role is indispensable.
+When others seem to be doing the same thing as we are doing, we begin to feel irritated, threatened and insecure, and we begin to find ways and means to put down or even destroy others so that only our skills and abilities are accepted and recognised.
 We allow Christ's mission to be disrupted, when we allow competition to fester in the life of the church.

 Housekeeping - Week 25 Year 1